Buying Pots and Pans

 Cookware from The Pampered Chef

 The Pampered Chef offers a lifetime warranty on their professional line cookware.
-The set costs $440 for a 10-piece set with two utensils at regular price.
+The set costs $475.00 for a 7-piece set at regular price.
 It can be purchased for half price as a hostess/host when a 'show' of any type is held.

 QVC has Excellent Cookware